ultraleap/UnityPlugin/README.md

 ## Introduction

 Ultraleap's Unity Plugin enables the data produced by integrating Ultraleap's hand tracking data to be used by developers inside their Unity projects.
-It includes various utilities, examples and prefabs that make it as easy as possible to design and use hand tracking in XR projects
+It includes various utilities, examples and prefabs that make it as easy as possible to design and use hand tracking in XR projects.

-This repository hosts the complete Ultraleap Unity Plugin and Ultraleap Tracking SDK.
 Examples are included to quickly get you up and running with Ultraleap's hand tracking technology.

 ## Getting Started

 This repository contains code for Ultraleap's Unity Plugin which has been designed to be an easy-to-use tool for integrating Ultraleap cameras into new Unity projects.
-However, there are a couple of things you will need to be able to test the content you have created, and there are also several ways you can go about installing Ultraleap’s Unity Plugin
+However, there are a couple of things you will need to be able to test the content you have created, and there are also several ways you can go about installing Ultraleap’s Unity Plugin.

 ### Prerequisites